Chauloroches/PharmCare_SQL/README.md

                 Basic knowledge of loading CSV files into a database (using LOAD DATA INFILE or a similar command).
 ## Project Structure
 PharmCare_SQL_Project/

-├── README.md                 # Project overview and instructions
+├── README.md

-├── Medications.csv           # Medication data
+├── Medications.csv

-├── Patients.csv              # Patient data
+├── Patients.csv

-├── Prescriptions.csv         # Prescription data
+├── Prescriptions.csv

-└── Queries.sql               # Collection of SQL queries for analysis
+└── Queries.sql

 ## Future Improvements
 Integrate more advanced analysis, such as joining with insurance or billing data.